 By construction the regularized (setting $\ln(0)=0$) limit of SVMPs at 0 vanishes.
 With the notation

 we have $L_w(1)=\zeta_w$.
 Hence at 1 (and at $\infty$) SVMPs evaluate to MZVs.
 For any ring $R\subseteq\CC$ we set

-The $\QQ$-algebra $\sH^\sv=\sH^\sv(\QQ)$ is a proper subalgebra of $\sH$, the $\QQ$ algebra of MZVs.
-Assuming transcendentality conjectures one can construct $\sH^\sv$ as the largest $\QQ$ sub-algebra of $\sH$ with only odd weight generators on which the coaction on $\sH$ coacts \cite{SVMP1}.
+The $\QQ$ algebra $\sH^\sv=\sH^\sv(\QQ)$ is a proper subalgebra of $\sH$, the $\QQ$ algebra of MZVs.
+One can construct $\sH^\sv$ as the largest $\QQ$ sub-algebra of $\sH$ with only odd weight generators on which the Galois coaction on $\sH$ coacts \cite{Bsv}.

 By holomorphic and antiholomorphic differentiation $\partial_z$ and $\partial_{\zz}$ SVMPs generate a bi-differential algebra

 We present results of the theory of SVMPs (many of which are due to F. Brown \cite{BrSVMP}, \cite{BrSVMPII}) in \S \ref{SVMPs}.
 In particular there exist integrals with respect to $z$ and $\zz$ in $\sA$,